 It’s famous for the 12th-century painting of the Ladder of Divine Ascent and has parchments from the world’s oldest bible, the Codex Sinaiticus.

 St Catherine’s Monastery is at Sharm Ash Sheikh, South Sinai Governorate, Egypt.

 14- Nile River

 Nile River cruises between Luxor and Aswan are a popular way to see several of Egypt’s famous landmarks.

 15- Pharaoh’s Island

-Pharaoh’s Island or Coral Island is a granite atoll surrounded by the coral reef, including Picasso Reef which has a mountain in the sea.
+Pharaoh’s Island or Coral Island, is a granite atoll surrounded by the coral reef, including Picasso Reef with a mountain in the sea.

 The Salah El Din Citadel was built by crusaders and is a UNESCO World Heritage Site.

 Pharaoh’s Island is 7 km south of Taba in the Gulf of Aqaba.